|

 Kelley, J.F., "CAL - A Natural Language program developed with the OZ Paradigm: Implications for Supercomputing Systems".
 First International Conference on Supercomputing Systems (St. Petersburg, Florida, 16-20 December 1985), New York: ACM, pp. 238-248

-Brief desciption of the methodology:
+Brief description of the method:

-Kelley, J.F., "An empirical methodology for writing user-friendly natural language computer applications". .
-Proceedings of ACM SIG-CHI '83 Human Factors in Computing systems (Boston, 12-15 December 1983), New York: ACM, pp. 193-196.
+Kelley, J.F., “An empirical methodology for writing user-friendly natural language computer applications”.
+Proceedings of ACM SIG-CHI ’83 Human Factors in Computing systems (Boston, 12-15 December 1983), New York: ACM, pp. 193-196.
+[1]

-**The BEST DESCRIPTION of the methodology:
+The best description of the method:

-Kelley, J.F., "An iterative design methodology for user-friendly natural language office information applications" .
-ACM Transactions on Office Information Systems, March 1984, 2:1, pp. 26-41.
+Kelley, J.F., “An iterative design methodology for user-friendly natural language office information applications”.
+ACM Transactions on Office Information Systems, March 1984, 2:1, pp. 26-41.[2]

 The unpublished dissertation itself: